abathroomwithblacksnakeskinwallpapercirculargoldmirror

 A modern bathroom using just black and chrome finishes really stands out against the warm wood tones in the space.

-Anthology Creative Studio have mixed three metals in this beautiful bathroom.
-But even using three different finishes you can still simply the design by the styles of hardware used.
+Anthology Creative Studio has mixed three metals in this beautiful bathroom.
+But even using three different finishes, you can still simplify the design by the styles of hardware used.

 The black finish is repeated in the dainty black knobs on the vanity drawers and the faucet.
 A bronze finished mirror and brass scones contrast nicely.

 The style of hardware you choose is important as well.
 If you want to mix three finishes but think it could be too much, go for hardware that is smaller in size.
-Or choose a fixture with no backplate for a more simple look.
+Or choose a fixture with no backplate for a simpler look.

 Another gorgeous bathroom from Chris Loves Julia.
 A traditional bathroom design designed with wallpaper and panelling.
-This time three finishes complete the vanity area.
-The focal point being the mirror in a bronze trim.
+This time, three finishes complete the vanity area.
+The focal point is the mirror in a bronze trim.

 Antiqued brass sconces and chrome finishes for the faucets and plumbing.

-Brass fixtures and black finishes gives this bathroom a modern look mixed with white subway tiling and penny flooring in black and white.
+Brass fixtures and black finishes give this bathroom a modern look mixed with white subway tiling and penny flooring in black and white.

-So you can definitely pull off chrome and brass in a bathroom together!
+So you can pull off chrome and brass in a bathroom together!

 That wraps up the post for mixing metals in bathrooms!
 I hope this helps figure out your bathroom style and provides lots of inspiration!